 The holidays are time of year when people get together, enjoy some good family time and of course, spend copious amounts of money.
 Last year, U.S. households spent an average of $1,536 during the season.
 If you’re feeling the pressure to spend in order to make your family or friends happy, I wanted to share a few ideas that might help take the pressure off.
 During the last 9 months being pretty much confined at home I’ve learned that happiness and what brings me joy really has nothing to do with money.
 But that’s not the message that I was being bombarded with especially as a young adult fresh out of college...

 Host a Class

-Accredited Financial Counselor sharing real-life money smarts that can help you stay on track with financial goals while still enjoying life!
+Sharing real-life money smarts to help you stay on track with financial goals while still enjoying life!

 AS SEEN ON

 1st Place National Award in Social Media Education from the National Extension Association of Family and Consumer Sciences